DigiScore/digiscore.github.io/pages/Impact_case_study_Open_Orchestra.md

 cards was developed in advance and evaluated by Vear and Hopkinson through a series of rapid-prototypes during this week.

-Phase 2: in-vivo workshops (October 2023) – Vear invited Hopkinson to work with the DigiScore research team in a creativity card workshop at Cimarosa Conservatory in Avellino, Italy ( https://digiscore.github.io/2024-02-02-Creativity_Cards_Avellino_Italy/ ).
+Phase 2: in-vivo workshops (October 2023) – Vear invited Hopkinson to work with the DigiScore research team in a creativity card workshop at [Cimarosa Conservatory in Avellino, Italy](https://digiscore.github.io/2024-02-02-Creativity_Cards_Avellino_Italy/).
 This workshop was an opportunity to develop the cards further and to test them on a group of music students, and for Hopkinson to see how they are used in practice.